by Eve Lees

 If you have the budget, look into installing a whole-house water filtration system.
 Costs can run up to $1,500 (or more).
-That doesn’t include the replacement filters that last up to 6 months.
+That doesn’t include the replacement filters that last up to six months.
 Single-tap countertop or under-counter water filter systems average from $150 to $500, but the filters need changing more often.
 Ultraviolet Light (UV) is also effective in removing chlorine from water supplies.
 Whole-House UV Light Sterilizers start at about $500.
 Another option is self-standing water coolers if the heavy replacement bottles aren’t an inconvenience.
 There are many kinds of systems and price ranges.
 Research a system that best meets your budget and needs.

 Tests show chlorine will dissipate from water over time when left uncovered (about 24 hours, say some sources, two days, say others).
 And at the same time, exposure to sunlight will help speed chlorine dissipation.
 TIP: Alternate several glass water pitchers from a sunny spot on the counter to the refrigerator for an ongoing, rotating water supply.

 Add a few lemon slices to your water pitcher (or a few drops of pure lemon juice) to help dissipate the chlorine.
 Lemons and limes offer a concentrated source of vitamin C, which has been shown to dissipate or neutralize chlorine.
 Sanitary engineers use vitamin C to neutralize chlorine before flushing out water systems.
 Surprisingly, tests show only a small amount of lemon in your glass will make a difference.
 Keep this in mind when you have water in a restaurant: ask for lemon wedges.

 Research finds charcoal can filter 95 to 100% of chlorine from water.
 Charcoal filter pitchers are a less costly choice than whole-house systems.
 “Brita” products are just one example.
-They are available in BPA-free plastic or stainless steel.
-To store larger amounts of filtered water, pour it into a glass Beverage Dispenser equipped with a built-in tap.
+They are available in BPA-free plastic or stainless steel water pitchers.
+To store larger amounts of charcoal-filtered water, pour it into a glass Beverage Dispenser equipped with a built-in tap.
 Leave it on the counter or in the refrigerator.
-Refillable coolers need regular cleaning.
+Keep in mind; refillable water containers need regular cleaning.